 The internal jugular vein is a paired venous structure that collects blood from the brain, superficial regions of the face, and neck, and delivers it to the right atrium.
 The internal jugular vein is a run-off of the sigmoid sinus.
 It arises in the posterior cranial fossa and exits the cranium through the jugular foramen, located at the base of the skull.
 As the internal jugular vein runs down the lateral neck, it drains the branches of the facial, retromandibular, and the lingual veins.
-The course of the internal jugular vein is directed caudally in the carotid sheath and is accompanied by the vagus nerve posteriorly and the common carotid artery anteromedially.
+The course of the internal jugular vein is directed caudally in the carotid sheath, accompanied by the vagus nerve posteriorly and the common carotid artery anteromedially.
 It lies just lateral and anterior to the internal and common carotid arteries.
 At the junction of the neck and thorax, the internal jugular vein combines with the subclavian vein to form the brachiocephalic or innominate vein.
 The left internal jugular vein is slightly smaller than the right internal jugular vein.
-Both veins contain valves that are located a few centimeters before the vessels drain into the subclavian vein.
+Both veins contain valves located a few centimeters before the vessels drain into the subclavian vein.

 The function of the internal jugular vein is to collect blood from the skull, brain, superficial parts of the face, and the majority of the neck.
 The tributaries of the internal jugular include the inferior petrosal sinus, facial, lingual, pharyngeal, superior and middle thyroid, and, occasionally, the occipital vein.
 The blood collected from these vessels then drains to the brachiocephalic vein and into the right atrium.

 Deep cervical lymph nodes lie along the internal jugular vein, mainly on its superficial surface.
-At the confluence of the left subclavian and internal jugular vein, lymphatics are drained via the left thoracic duct.
+At the confluence of the left subclavian and internal jugular vein, lymphatics drain via the left thoracic duct.
 The left thoracic duct is responsible for draining lymph from below the diaphragm and the left half of the upper body.

 The cervical plexus and phrenic nerve lie posteriorly to the internal jugular vein as it exits the skull through the jugular foramen.
 The vagus nerve accompanies the internal jugular vein medially in the carotid sheath and lies between the artery and vein, but is slightly posterior.
 The loop of the ansa cervicalis also typically lies on the superficial lateral aspect of the internal jugular vein.